vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-sqs.md

 * `Receive Message Wait Time` - 0 seconds
 * `Maximum Receives` - 100 (how many times a message will be retried before failing.
 Note: if any messages retry more than 100 times, there is likely a problem requiring immediate attention)
 * `Dead Letter Queue` - use a dead letter queue for all queues

+## Configuring SQS
+Before you can configure SQS, make note of the AWS account (access key and secret access key) as well as the SQS Queue Url that you will be using.
+Follow the [SQS Configuration](config-api#aws-sqs) to complete the setup.